We may earn money or products from the companies mentioned in this post.

-1. Buy fresh food at the Oxford Farmers’ Market
+1. Buy fresh food at the Oxford NC Farmers’ Market

 McClanahan and Lanier Streets